Happy New Year, Friends! Welcome Twenty Thirteen.

 These come to you from my friend Dale.
 When I first read her recipe I thought, “These are going to be little hockey pucks.”
 Not so!
 In fact, they’re the opposite.
 It must be the nut flour, which incidentally, makes these gluten free.
 When I’ve made similar muffins using traditional flour, they’re dense and chewy the next day.
 But cold from the fridge, these muffins are delicate and sweet – though they have no refined sugar, just bananas and dates.
 And at about 200 calories, they’re a light and filling breakfast or snack.

 You’ll get about 18 generous muffins from this recipe.
-I like to cook them 6 at a time, freezing extra batter in muffin papers ready to bake (pictured below).
+I like to cook them 6 at a time, freezing extra batter in muffin papers ready to bake (pictured below) – cover the unbaked muffins with foil, plastic wrap, or the baking pans lid if you happen to have one and freeze.
 I pop them into a muffin tin from the freezer, cover it with plastic wrap, and let it thaw in the refrigerator overnight.
 In the morning I bake them and store any leftover muffins in the refrigerator.
 They’re even better the next day.